 Several cards can help you rack up rewards for dining out, and the dining out category usually includes takeout, as long as the restaurant’s primary business is eat-in dining, and it uses a restaurant merchant code for the transaction.

-- The Chase Sapphire Preferred® Card, for example, rewards 2X points on travel and dining at restaurants, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases worldwide.
+- The Chase Sapphire Preferred® Card, for example, rewards 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide

 - The Chase Sapphire Reserve® offers 3X points on travel immediately after earning your $300 travel credit.
 3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
 Each point equals one cent when you redeem for cash.